MiNeves00/PLOG2020/readme2.md

 ## Conclusion
 This projects objective was to apply logic programming theory in Prolog in the form of a board game.
 The main difficulties encountered were about specific moves as the vault and its implementation, due to Prolog's recursive nature and backtracking, and also in the debugging process.
+In addition the use of stacks in a map in our game due to it having a three-dimensional aspect to it also increased the dificulty although it also improved our understanding and ability to use Prolog efectively.

 The main aspect that could be improved is that the Game State internal representaion could include the player and even the valid moves, as is just includes the board and pieces on hand for now.
-Also, the API requested should have respected.
+Also, the API requested should have been fully respected, which was mainly not possible again due to our GameState not including everything it should.
+In addition, a even harder mode for the Com would be possible to implement if instead of only analyzing the current move (or in case of the ring the ring move followed by a ball move), if the analysis was conducted also on the following opponent move, as not only does the player want to improve his pieces positioning but also he does not want to give advantages to the opponent while doing this.

 To conclude, the project was developed with success, with the final result being a correctly implemented game, and it was very educational helping us learn more about logic programming.

 When it comes to work distribution, Miguel did about 60% of the work and José 40%.